3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Love photography and contemporary art?
 Donโt miss Fotografiska, Stockholm’s photography museum, located on the waterfront in Sรถdermalm.

-Go for Cocktails at Hernรถ Gin Bar
+Cocktails at Hernรถ Gin Bar

 In Sรถdermalm, youโll find the worldโs best gin distilleryโs flagship bar: Hernรถ Gin Bar.